-- other cholesterol-lowing supplements
+- other cholesterol lowering supplements

 You can make changes to your lifestyle to prevent high cholesterol or reduce your risk of developing hyperlipidemia:

-- Exercise several days per week.
+- Exercise several days per week, if you can.

 - Include lots of fruits, vegetables, beans, nuts, whole grains, and fish regularly into your diet.
-(The Mediterranean diet is an excellent heart-healthy eating plan.)

-- Maintain a healthy weight.
+- Maintain a weight that’s healthy for you.